saither0204/readily_reads/docs/deployment.md

    - Create a new app or select existing app
    - Complete the store listing
    - Upload the APK or App Bundle
-   - Set up pricing and distribution
+   - Set up pricing and distribution (Readily Reads can be free)
    - Submit for review

 #### Play Store Release Types